dalmemail/libgnusocial/README.md

 # Examples

-To show your profile information.
+To show your profile information:

 ``` C
 #include <stdio.h>